Dynamic Propeller Balancing is the process whereby a computerized

 - Ask

 them how long they have been balancing props.
-We've been
+We've

-with RVs, Lancairs, Pipers, Cessnas, Beechcrafts, Navions,
+Pipers, Cessnas, Beechcrafts, Navions, etc.

 - Ask